bagustris/tutorial-shell/setup.md

 permalink: /setup/
 ---

 You need Linux machine to do practice this workshop.
-An Ubuntu system is recommended, but any Unix variants like MacOS, BSD, or Linux Fedora, Open SUSE and other distros works.
+An [Ubuntu](https://ubuntu.com) system is recommended, but any Unix variants like MacOS, BSD, or other Linux: Fedora, Open SUSE, Arch, Gentoo and other distros works.

 You need to download some files to follow this lesson: